NASCAR Power Rankings: Chase Elliott Steals Pocono Win After DQs

-NASCAR Power Rankings: Elliott steals Pocono win after DQs originally appeared on NBC Sports Chicago
+NASCAR Power Rankings: Elliott steals Pocono win after DQs originally appeared on NBC Sports Washington

 From a rookie winning the Daytona 500 to a record-tying 14 different winners in the first 20 races, calling the 2022 NASCAR season unpredictable would be an understatement.